 Invite your students to join our BookTalks, monthly discussion forums facilitated by UNCG faculty authors on their own books housed in the MRC library.
 Utilize these publications for course assignments or class discussion.

 Need ideas of in-class activities?
 To enhance your own culturally responsive instruction and opportunities for diversity training, browse our library holdings and place relevant book titles, videos and CDs on reserve for students to use in the MRC.

 For your own professional use, the MRC library offers long-term loans and an easy process – quick service, no long lines.
 You may check out resources for the entire academic year and renew online.

 Students find the MRC a great place to study, either alone or in small groups.
 The collaboration station for sharing laptop views with a study group has been a popular addition to our services.
 There are up-to-date magazines for browsing diversity topics of interest.

 MRC library resources have been collected to expand students’ understanding of the beliefs, values, and experiences of culturally diverse populations, and to enhance the skills they will need to work with individuals from different cultures.
 We have a growing collection of resources focusing on specific cultural communities – we have resources for LGBTQ topics, African American, Hispanic/Latino, Asican/Pacific Islander and Native American heritage.

 Help us make the MRC “the place to be” in the EUC!

 Let us know how we’re doing!
 Does the MRC meet your needs?
 If not, let us know what we can improve or add to our services.
-Want to serve on the Cultural Programming Council and the LBGTQ+ Council?
+Want to serve on the Intercultural Leadership Council and the LBGTQ+ Council?
 We encourage input and support from the UNCG faculty to help us establish the MRC as a great student-centered refuge on campus where all voices are welcomed and will be heard.